byterubpay/byterub-site/_posts/2018-12-17-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-12-17.md

 **\<lurkinandlearnin>** oh wait I wasn't meant to say that out loud
 **\<sarang>** I do not see a reason to increase at this time
 **\<nioc>** but more is better   :D
-**\<suraeNoether>** nioc: recent research suggests that increasing ring size \*may not\* be super helpful, even though \*the min time required\* to generate a guess at the true Monero transaction history is proportional to r: double r and you double that min time required
+**\<suraeNoether>** nioc: recent research suggests that increasing ring size \*may not\* be super helpful, even though \*the min time required\* to generate a guess at the true ByteRub transaction history is proportional to r: double r and you double that min time required
 **\<suraeNoether>** which sounds great
 **\<suraeNoether>** but it's not very efficient
 **\<suraeNoether>** i would rather: increase r by 1 and the difficulty doubles